cypnk/Bare/README.md

 	* At a minimum, check if you have PHP enabled and, as a test, create a plain *index.php* file with just `<?php echo 1;` in it and see if it prints "1".
 If you still don't see anything, then PHP is not installed or not configured correctly for your webserver.

 * **Problem: I see a 404 error on the homepage, or 400 error or "Invalid request" error**
 	* Check if your domain name is added to the host whitelist.
-This is SITE_WHITE in *index.php*.
+This is SITES_ENABLED in *index.php* or 'sites_enabled' in *config.json*.
 Bare should also work with your server's IP address if you don't yet have a domain name.

 	* If you're hosting multiple blogs or your Bare blog is on a subfolder or different domain, follow the [multiple blog instructions](#multiple-blogs-or-shared-content).